Financial Aid Basics

 What is FAFSA?

 FAFSA stands for Free Application for Federal Student Aid and is the application for the U.S. government financial aid.
-The FAFSA is an information collector and your doorway to government aid, need-based grants and thousands of non-federal grants and aid.
+The FAFSA is an information collector and your doorway to government aid, need-based grants, and thousands of non-federal grants and aid.

 In the simplest terms, it determines how much money you and your family can contribute to your college education based on the cost of the college and your ability to pay.
-Kaplan has the tools to walk you through the process step-by-step.

 How is financial aid calculated?